wof8317/grades/README.md

 # Build
 In order to build this software, you need to have CMake installed on your system.

+If you are on Linux, you can just use your distro's package manager to install.

-If you are on Windows and using Visual Studio, chances are, you already have CMake installed by default.
+If you are on Windows or MacOS, you can download the latest version from Kitaware's website http://cmake.org.
-To access it, you need to open the Start Menu entry called "Developer Command Prompt" (or something similar).
-Then you change directory to this repo folder and type "cmake .".